kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ### Step 4: Add authentication details

 To integrate with external systems, you must configure authentication details.
-At the moment, only Basic Authentication is supported.
-A more general token-based authentication will be supported [soon](https://github.com/kyma-project/kyma/issues/16258).
+At the moment, Basic Authentication and custom headers are supported.

+The following example configures Basic Authentication for a TracePipeline:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1